puppylinux-woof-CE/woof-CE/README.md

        ./0setup

-OPTIONAL: Tweak common PET package selection.
-You can edit the variable PKGS_SPECS_TABLE in file `DISTRO_PKGS_SPECS-*` to choose the packages that you want in your build.
+OPTIONAL: Tweak package selection.
+You can edit the variable PKGS_SPECS_TABLE in file `DISTRO_PKGS_SPECS-*` and the variable PETBUILDS in file `_00build.conf` to choose the packages that you want in your build.

 1. Download packages